goauthentik/authentik/website/docs/users-sources/groups/manage_groups.md

 ## Assign a role to a group

 You can assign a role to a group, and then all users in the group inherit the permissions assigned to that role.
-For instructions and more information, see ["Assign a role to a group"](../roles/manage_roles.md#assign-a-role-to-a-group).
+For instructions and more information, see [Assign a role to a group](../roles/manage_roles.md#assign-a-role-to-a-group).

 ## Delegating group member management <span class="badge badge--version">authentik 2024.4+</span>